LemonRiz/ci-cd-aws/readme.md

 ### How did you get the Github repo to trigger the build?

 I added the option on Jenkins to allow Github source code management using a private SSH key.
 Then I implemented a github webhook and provided the Jenkins URL.
 Whenever events occured on Jenkins (Pull/Push/Merge etc) this would trigger a new build.
+There is a postbuild option that then triggers the CD builder.

 ## ​